yashilvora19/LabReport5/index.md

 6. Using `git add`, `git commit`, and `git push` to save the changes to GitHub.

 All of these commmands worked successfully and the output could be seen in the terminal.
 Creating a bashscript made the entire process much more faster and made me realize the power of how useful these scripts can be in carrying out complicated tasks such as these.

+Here is what the output looked like on my terminal.